South Florida Deer Research Project

 Results will also benefit private landowners, managers, sportsmen and other stakeholder groups by providing new information about South Florida deer populations, habitat management and survey techniques.

 Project updates for each quarter will be posted within 2 weeks of the end of each period.
-The next update will cover from October to December 2018 and will be posted by January 14th.
+The field portion of the South Florida Deer Project is now complete.

 - Quarterly Update July to September 2018

 - Quarterly Update January to March 2018

 - Quarterly Update October to December 2017

 - Quarterly Update January – March 2015